Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

-Introduced in such a graphical manner, the parameters $x_c$ and $x_d$ can be used to fit the CEC to the ARPES experimental data.
-We have to introduce the results from this fit
+Introduced in such a graphical manner, the parameters $x_c$ and $x_d$ can be used to fit CEC to ARPES data.
+We introduce the results from this fit

-and the shape parameter $t^\prime/t$ will not be changed.
-The subscript index $f$ in \Eqref{t'/t_} refers for fit from the points $(p_d,\,p_d)$ and $(\pi,\,p_c)$ of known Fermi contours from ARPES experimental data or electron band calculations, while the argument $\eF$ denotes the determination of the Fermi energy from the filling factor $f_h$ at fixed other LCAO parameters.
+and the shape parameter $t^\prime/t$ remains unchanged.
+The subscript $f$ in \Eqref{t'/t_} refers to a fit of the points $(p_d,\,p_d)$ and $(\pi,\,p_c)$ of known Fermi contours from ARPES experimental data or electron band calculations, while the argument $\eF$ denotes the Fermi energy from the filling factor $f_h$ at fixed other LCAO parameters.

 Now we can determine the parameters of the Hamiltonian.
-For single site energies and hopping integrals we start with the set of LCAO-parameters given in Ref.~\cite{Pavarini:01} and cited there former papers of the same group.
-However, it is well-known that electron band calculation systematically gives significantly broader band than the same extracted from ARPES data.
+For single site energies and hopping integrals, we start with the set of LCAO-parameters given in Ref.~\cite{Pavarini:01}.